 While your Committee is whole heartedly in sympathy with the sentiment expressed in this resolution, we believe the resolution to be too far reaching for approval of the Commandery-in-Chief.
-It would be impractical for us to make any endeavor to prohibit the display of flags of foreign nations which would mean that the Embassies of the various nations in the United States would not be permitted to display their ountry's Many hotels and places other than accredited museum display the flags of countries of the United Nations as a sym-
+It would be impractical for us to make any endeavor to prohibit the display of flags of foreign nations which would mean that the Embassies of the various nations in the United States would not be permitted to display their ountry's Many hotels and places other than accredited museum display the flags of countries of the United Nations as a sympathy.

-Furthermore, were we to attempt to suppress the display of the Conrate flag, we might as well.re-open the Civil War for this would n that on Confederate Memorial Day, the graves of Confederate rans would go undecorated; at gatherings of the Sons and Daughters of the Confederacy, the display of the Banner under which their father fought, would be prohibited and the result would be a widening and further division of the North and South.
-We do not regard the Stars defeated ret.
-How army.
+Furthermore, were we to attempt to suppress the display of the Constrate flag, we might as well re-open the Civil War for this would in that on Confederate Memorial Day, the graves of Confederate terans would go undecorated; at gatherings of the Sons and Daughfathers fought, would be prohibited and the result would be a widening and further division of the North and South.
+We do not regard the Stars and Bars as a flag of any country, but rather a banner or symbol of a defeated reb lious army.
 Your Committee feels that to approve this resolution would cause more and more display of the Confederate Banner, and it has been proved many times that to ignore the issue would lessen the desire to display this banner, and the fad will die out.
 We, therefore, do not recommend the adoption of this resolution.
 (Objections were raised by Delegate Howard E. Waite, Massachusetts; and Past Depart. ment Commander Chester L. Charter, Minnesota).

-Past Commander-in-Chief Sautter: I move that the recommendent tion of the Resolutions Committee be approved.
-(Seconded by Past Department Commander U. S. Grant, 3rd, and carried).
+Past Commander-in-Chief Sautter: I move that the tion of the Resolutions Committee be approved.
+(Scounded by Partment Commander U. S. Grant, 3rd, and carried).